sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

     "final_k_retrieved_documents": 3
 ```

-tThere you will be able to select the final number of retrieved documents, and if you want to use or not the reranker.
+There you will be able to select the final number of retrieved documents, and if you want to use or not the reranker.

 and the implementation can be customized in file: [document_retrieval.py](src/document_retrieval.py) for LCEL implementation.